Setkya Dewi: Queen consort (1853–1876)

-In the aftermath of the Second Anglo–Burmese War, Mindon Min took the throne following a conflict of succession with his half-brother, Pagan Min.
-Mindon Min and his brother Kanaung Min, with their immediate family and retainers, left the capital– through Laygyun Gate of the northernmost front moat– after 6 pm on 18 December 1852 and fled to Shwebo, the seat of their ancestor, King Alaungpaya, after 12 at noon on 21 December 1852.
-The issue was resolved on 17 February 1853, Pagan Min being overthrown and kept under house arrest.
+In the aftermath of the Second Anglo–Burmese War, Mindon Min ascended the throne following a succession conflict with his half-brother Pagan Min.
+Mindon Min and his brother Kanaung Min, accompanied by their immediate family and retainers, left the capital through Laygyun Gate of the northernmost front moat after 6 p.m. on 18 December 1852.
+They fled to Shwebo, the ancestral seat of King Alaungpaya, arriving shortly after midday on 21 December 1852.

+The succession dispute was resolved on 17 February 1853, with Pagan Min being overthrown and placed under house arrest.
 Setkya Dewi, the Queen Mother, Ayeedaw (Note: အရီးတော်; lit.
-'Royal paternal aunt') Myingun Mibaya, Thiri Tilawka Maha Yadana Dewi, the Princess of Hlaing, the Princess of Pindale, and the Princess of Yinge were brought to pandals in the court of Shwebo on 10 March 1853.
-At around 1:36 am on 26 March, Setkya Dewi was made the chief queen consort at the front of the Great Audience Hall.
-The ugindaw bwint (lit. 'opening the royal palace') ceremony of Mindon Min was held on 16 June 1854, at Amarapura Palace, at which the chief queen assumed the regnal titles Thiri Pawara Maha Yazeinda Yadana Dewi respectively.
+'Royal paternal aunt') Myingun Mibaya, Thiri Tilawka Maha Yadana Dewi, and the Princesses of Hlaing, Pindale, and Yinge were brought to pandals in the court of Shwebo on 10 March 1853.
+Around 1:36 a.m. on 26 March, Setkya Dewi was installed as the chief queen consort in front of the Great Audience Hall.
+During the ugindaw bwint (lit. 'opening of the royal palace') ceremony of 16 June 1854 at the Amarapura Palace, she assumed the regnal title Thiri Pawara Maha Yazeinda Yadana Dewi.
+She was two years older than her husband, and Mindon Min referred to her affectionately as Amadaw or Ma-phaya (lit.
+'Royal elder sister').
+Mindon Min and Setkya Dewi's coronation ceremony was held on 14 May 1857 at the newly built Mandalay Palace.